-Learn how to catch, lead, groom, saddle, and ride a horse either English or Western style.
-Walk, trot/jog and canter/lope safely.
+Learn how to catch, lead, groom, saddle, and ride a horse.
+Walk, trot and canter safely.

 We specialize in English disciplines and Basic Horsemanship